 Since both parks have two different FastPass systems, they would each handle the service differently.
 In Disneyland it would be added on to the MaxPass system as a premium upgrade.
 In Walt Disney World they would probably have a specific amount of FastPass+ reservations set aside as paid options allowing you to book them through the My Disney Experience app.

-This however causes another problem because each attraction can only handle so many FastPass reservations per day, so that means that the ones allocated online to guests who aren’t paying, are going to be severely limited, with a much lower quantity available.
+This however causes some problems because each attraction can only handle so many FastPass reservations per day, so that means that the ones allocated online to guests who aren’t paying, are going to be severely limited, with a much lower quantity available.

-Hey at least though if the lines do get super long and there aren’t any FastPasses for Galaxy’s Edge and you get stuck in line for 5 hours, all the interactive games on the Play Disney Parks app will keep you occupied with all its amazing features and will revolutionize the way you wait in line.
+Hey at least though if the lines do get super long and there aren’t any FastPasses for Galaxy’s Edge yet, you can spend your 5 hours in line checking out all the interactive games on the Play Disney Parks app will keep you occupied with all its amazing features which is revolutionizing the way you wait in line.

 The whole thing is interesting to think about and deserves keeping an eye on.
 We’ll let you know as soon as Disney says something about a Galaxy’s Edge FastPass system in either park and give you strategies on that.

 For more info read our Star Wars: Galaxy’s Edge Ultimate Guide for a detailed look at the attractions, dining, planning and tips.